MetPX/sarracenia/doc/design/subscriber.rst

-These dates do not represent anything about the data other than when it was put into the pumping network, and since Sarracenia always uses Universal Co-ordinated Time the dates might not correspond the current date/time in the location of the subscriber.
+These dates do not represent anything about the data other than when it was put into the pumping network, and since Sarracenia always uses Universal Co-ordinated Time, the dates might not correspond the current date/time in the location of the subscriber.

 Under the first level of date trees, there is a directory per source.
 A Source in Sarracenia is an account used to inject data into the pump network.
 Data can cross many pumps on it´s way to the visible one.
-The above is the conventional tree one will find on most data pumps, but the original data pump, dd.weather.gc.ca pre-dates the convention.
+The tree described above is the conventional one found on most data pumps, but the original data pump, dd.weather.gc.ca, pre-dates the convention.

 FIXME: insert standard tree image.